LEGO goes into space as first-half sales surpass Mattel

 "While it is still early to estimate full-year results, we expect another satisfactory result," Goodwin said in a statement.

-Monopoly boardgame maker Hasbro (HAS.O) is growing faster than Mattel and has signed licensing deals with film studios for toys associated with the giant Jurassic Park and Star Wars movie franchises.
+Monopoly boardgame maker Hasbro is growing faster than Mattel and has signed licencing deals with film studios for toys associated with the giant Jurassic Park and Star Wars movie franchises.
 But with sales in the first half of $1.5 billion, it also lags LEGO.